-3. Is our water safe to drink?
+2. Is our water safe to drink?

 Yes, our water is safe to drink.
+Continual maintenance of the distribution systems and ongoing water testing assures our water remains safe.
 In addition to the treatment and testing performed by water suppliers, the Directorate of Public Works (DPW) Sanitation Branch operates and maintains each installation's water distribution system.
 DPW personnel are on call 24 hours per day, 7 days per week to maintain a continuous supply of safe and compliant drinking water.
-They conduct daily inspections of water treatment stations to verify systems are operating properly, ensure water systems remain pressurized, and perform field-testing to confirm sufficient disinfectant residual.
+They conduct daily water quality field-testing to verify systems are operating properly, ensure water systems remain pressurized, and maintain sufficient disinfectant residual.

-To verify our water remains safe, Landstuhl Regional Medical Center (LRMC) Environmental Health Service conducts monthly bacteriological and water quality monitoring at multiple locations throughout the garrison.
-Through a Service Agreement, IMCOM-Europe has Public Health Command-Europe (PHCE) conduct recurring water sampling and analyses at their U.S. /German accredited laboratory for over 60 parameters (see Section 10).
-PHCE consistently reports that all USAG Wiesbaden installation's water quality complies with German Final Governing Standards (GFGS) regulations.
+To verify our water remains safe, Landstuhl Regional Medical Center Environmental Health Service conducts monthly bacteriological and water quality monitoring at multiple locations throughout the garrison.
+In addition, Public Health Command-Europe (PHCE), a German and U.S. accredited laboratory, routinely conducts water sampling and analyses of over 60 parameters (see Section 10).
+PHCE consistently reports that USAG Wiesbaden water quality complies with German Final Governing Standards (GFGS) regulations.
 DPW Environmental Division provides overall management and technical oversight of the Drinking Water Program to ensure water remains safe and compliant.

-4. What about lead in the water?
+3. What about lead in the water?